 Most criminal convictions will lead the government to argue that the noncitizen poses a danger to the community.
 Likewise, the government usually argues that recent arrivals to the U.S. pose a flight risk.
 In the absence of one or more serious criminal convictions, though, there is often no valid reason to detain a noncitizen who is waiting for an immigration judge to hear his or her case.

 Immigration bond proceedings require an experienced immigration attorney who can present a strong, documented argument for a bond to the immigration judge.
 Call the immigration attorneys at Antonini and Cohen if you have a loved one in immigration detention anywhere in the U.S. Our immigration attorneys have almost a hundred years of combined immigration experience.
 We know how to make a strong argument for a bond.
 Call us for a consultation.

-DO YOU HAVE QUESTIONS ABOUT BIRTHRIGHT CITIZENSHIP?
-CONTACT ANTONINI & COHEN WITH ALL YOUR IMMIGRATION QUESTIONS.
+HAVE QUESTIONS?
+YOU CAN ALWAYS COME TO ANTONINI & COHEN WITH YOUR IMMIGRATION QUESTIONS.
 WE ARE HERE TO HELP.